 The UNIQA Group defines its risk appetite based on the solvency capital requirement (SCR).

-The underwriting risks within property and casualty insurance are calculated using a partial internal model.
+The market risks and underwriting risks within property and casualty insurance are calculated using a partial internal model.

-In 2019 this model was extended to include the market risks of the Austrian companies, submitted to the Austrian Financial Market Authority for authorisation and approved in November 2019.
 The other risk categories are calculated using the standard model according to Solvency II.